 The Speech-Language Pathology Program provides academic and clinical experiences that culminate in the Master of Science (M.S.) in Speech-Language Pathology degree.
 The curriculum is designed to prepare students for a professional role as a speech-language pathologist (SLP).
 Graduates of this program will be poised to assume positions as entry-level clinicians as part of a healthcare or educational team.
-The Speech-Language Pathology degree program is a continuous, full-time program of study that spans seven quarters, or 21 months from admission to graduation.
+The Speech-Language Pathology degree program is a continuous, full-time program of study that spans seven quarters, or 21 months from admission to graduation (Traditional Track).
+The current degree program offers an additional full-time program of study option that spans 8 quarters, or 24 months from admission to graduation (Leveling Track).
 The maximum allotted time for completion of the program is 3 years.

 The Speech-Language Pathology Program offers a balanced curriculum to prepare future SLPs to work with both children and adults with communication and swallowing disorders.
 Course elements are designed to imbue students with the knowledge base pertinent to the field, while simultaneously fostering the critical thinking, problem solving, and self-confidence that contributes to effective independent clinical practice.
 Students will develop empathy and compassion, which are hallmark traits of a master clinician.